intel-analytics/BigDL-2.x/python/nano/example/tensorflow/transfer_learning/Readme.md

 ## Workflow and Results
-We use the Mobile Net V2 as our base model, build our model combined with Preprocessing, Prediction and other Layers.
-The initial loss and accuary will be printed before training steps like this:
+We use the MobileNetV2 network as our base model combined with "Preprocessing" and "Prediction" Layers.
+The initial loss and accuracy will be printed before training steps like this:

 ```
 Number of trainable variables: 2